 2007 Recipient: Mary C. Brown

 Mary C. Brown served 18 years in the state legislature where she skillfully blended visionary principles with pragmatic strategies to realize gains in natural resource policies.
 It was the political career of a public servant whose depth of knowledge was unparalleled on an array of issues, including social justice, environmental stewardship, clean air and gender equity.
 Her hands-on reputation became legendary among her colleagues in the State House.
-They knew exactly what to do when unfamiliar legislation came up for a hurried vote: Ask Mary, she’ll know all about it.
-As a result, here fingerprints remain on dozens of important state laws that still provide a framework for enlightened resource stewardship.
+They knew exactly what to do when unfamiliar legislation came up for a hurried vote: Ask Mary; she’ll know all about it.
+As a result, her fingerprints remain on dozens of important state laws that still provide a framework for enlightened resource stewardship.
 Retirement from the legislature in 1994 changed the venue where she practices her particular brand of activism, but not her tenacious approach.
-Her lifelong passion for working with the Girl Scouts continues.
-She also is on the boards of the State YMCA, the Michigan Environmental Council, American Lung Association, and is a state Natural Resources Commission member.
-She is a founding member of the Kalamazoo Environmental Council and the Coalition for Urban Redevelopment in Kalamazoo.
+Her lifelong passion for working with the Girl Scouts continued.
+She also served on the boards of the State YMCA, the Michigan Environmental Council, and American Lung Association, and she served as a member of the Michigan Natural Resources Commission.
+She was a founding member of the Kalamazoo Environmental Council and the Coalition for Urban Redevelopment in Kalamazoo.
+She died in November 2021.

 2006 Recipient: Congressman Vernon Ehlers (R-Grand Rapids)